Accommodation/Housing

 • Provide a First Homes Grant for essential items

-• If you go to university and choose student halls accommodation, we will pay up to £5,000 per year for this.
+• If you go to university and choose student halls accommodation, we will contribute towards reasonable and appropriate university accommodation costs.

 Support in an emergency